Sue9104/web-manual/interface/owner-project-management.md

 <span id='upload'></span>

 Click "Upload File" to add or append entries.

+> **[warning] Only support tab-delimited or comma-delimited text file.**
+>
-Current support format is csv, which is delimted by comma (,) and enclosed by quote (").
-Click "Download Template" if you don't know the format.
+> Click "Download Template" if you don't know the format.

 ![](/assets/project_management.upload.png)